psychs/limechat/README.txt

 * What's LimeChat

-LimeChat is an IRC client written on RubyCocoa.
+LimeChat is an IRC client for Mac OS X.

 * The Author

 Satoshi Nakagawa <psychs@limechat.net>
-#limechat on chat.freenode.net
+##limechat on chat.freenode.net

 * Thanks To